Courses Available Online, Virtually and Classroom

 Example: Think outside the box.
 Do you have visitors in the work area?
 Cleaners?
 Maintenance workers?
 The public?
 If so, they should be noted down here too.

-How Might People be Harmed?
-(1 Mark)
+Step 4: How Might People be Harmed?

 This includes injury and ill health.
 We often think of the immediate effects of hazards in terms of injuries.
 But it would be best if you also considered whether there are any long term ill-health effects associated with the hazard.
 Clearly state what any injury or ill-health effects are in this section.

-Existing Risk Control Measures (1 Mark)
+Step 5: Evaluate Existing Risk Control Measures

 This part asks you to identify what measures of control you have in place for this hazard at the time of your assessment.

-Don’t limit your answer to physical controls such as guards, local exhaust ventilation (LEV), signage etc. Consider administrative/soft controls such as training, supervision, job rotation, or safe work systems.
+Don’t limit your answer to physical controls such as guards, local exhaust ventilation (LEV), signage etc. Consider administrative/ soft controls such as training, supervision, job rotation, or safe work systems.
 (These are also important to consider when you get to the Additional Controls stage below).

 Be clear with your description of the controls.
 Don’t just write one-word controls such as “PPE”.
 Clearly define what type of PPE is required.
-Example: nitrile gloves or safety goggles.

 This is where you rate the risk of the hazard with the controls that are currently in place.
-You do this using the IOSH 5 x 5 Risk rating calculator.
+You do this using the IOSH 5 x 5 Risk Matrix rating calculator.

-Example: Risk Rating Calculator
+Example: LCR Risk Rating Calculator

 The IOSH 5 x 5 risk rating calculator rates the likelihood and consequences on a scale of 1-5:

-• L stands for Likelihood – how likely is it that the hazard will harm someone?
+• L stands for Likelihood: How likely is it that the hazard will harm someone?

-• C stands for Consequence – what are the consequences if someone is harmed?
+• C stands for Consequence: What are the consequences if someone is harmed?
 This is also often referred to as the Severity of harm.

 Very Unlikely